yeoman/yeoman.io/app/_posts/blog/2016-12-17-hello-generator-1.0.md

 A lot of bugs accumulated around the way the generator system handled option and argument.
 We believe we fixed most of these as of 1.0.

 For generator maintainers, the main changes is that argument and options are now both accessible in the same transparent way.
-Arguments are now accessed as `this.option[argumentName]` instead of `this[argumentName]`.
+Arguments are now accessed as `this.options[argumentName]` instead of `this[argumentName]`.
 The old way was often creating bugs due to clashes with other instance names.

 The `type` property should now be correctly respected.
 It can also be defined as a function taking the string input and parsing it to whatever value you wish.